ligolang/ligo/gitlab-pages/docs/intro/upgrade-v2.md

 - The namespace contains no entrypoints or views.

+- Moving the types out of the namespace would leave the namespace empty, because empty namespaces are not supported.

 - The namespace has nested namespaces.
 In this case the tool adds the comment `// UPGRADE: Nested namespaces need to be handled by hand.`.

-Also, the tool does not comment out decorators such as `@entry` in namespaces, so you must do that manually after running the tool.
+See the next section for changes that you must make manually after using the `--namespace` option.

 ### Changes that you must make manually